-The Basics of How Work At Home Scams Operate
+How Do Work at Home Scams Work?

 When you take work at home scams down to their lowest common denominator, they’re effective because they lean heavily on psychology, emotion, and your life’s circumstances to convince you to hand over your money.

-- Disabled, elderly, and/or chronically ill individuals
+- Disabled, elderly, and chronically ill individuals

 - Stay at home moms